metatensor/hpc-docs/CSCS-Alps/molecular-dynamics-with-i-Pi.md

 graphroot = "/dev/shm/$USER/root"
 ```

-No we can choose a name for the container and build it:
+Now we can choose a name for the container and build it:

 ```bash
 IMAGE_NAME=<image_name:you_like>